 Do you have got any questions about language learning or motivation?

-So if you know a friend who might profit from this article, I would be very grateful if you could share this.
+So, if you know a friend who might benefit from this article, I would be very grateful if you could share this.